blazQ/wine-cellar/README.md

 Here, the message is then processed by a lambda function, that sends an HTTP request to the Telegram bot, which notifies the subscribed user.

 The user can simply manage and keep track of all the data through the use of a Telegram Bot.
-He can see the status of all the rooms, or each room individually, check the door status in real time and close it remotely.
+He can see the status of all the rooms, or each room individually, check the door status in real time thanks to Kinesis and an API Gateway.
 He can also access to charts, that summarize the history of the measurements thanks to the S3 Bucket.

 ### Services Used